Blog

 GPU servers powering AI, streaming, and gaming to West Coast and APAC nodes

-How Does LA Help with West Coast Scaling Challenges?
+How Does LA Help West Coast Scaling?

 Data gravity and egress economics.
 Keeping origin stores or hot caches in Los Angeles reduces cross-region round-trips for West Coast users and fetches to Asia, and with the right interconnect mix you can balance cloud egress via private paths and IX peering.